 Related: Howie Morenz – Hockey Royalty

-The move was a much-needed one for the Habs who were lacking star power and some scoring punch upfront.
+The move was a much-needed one for the Habs who were lacking star power and some scoring punch up front.
 Gainey traded prospect Jozef Balej and a second-round draft pick for Kovalev who played four-and-a-half seasons with the Canadiens and quickly became a fan favourite.
-Montreal loves its superstars, and the hockey crazy city had been lacking one for some time.
-Kovalev’s charisma, offensive flair, and dazzling skill set was the perfect fit.
+Montreal loves its superstars, and the hockey-crazy city had been lacking one for some time.
+Kovalev’s charisma, offensive flair, and dazzling skill set were the perfect fit.

 “The Artist” Stays in Montreal

 Kovalev struggled when he arrived in Montreal, scoring just three points in 12 games to end the regular season, but he came alive in the 2004 Playoffs, netting 6 goals and 10 points in 11 games to help the Canadiens reach the second round.

 The sample size was convincing enough for Kovalev and the Canadiens to come to terms on a four-year, $18 million contract in August of 2005 following the 2004-05 lockout season.

 Over four seasons with the club, Kovalev played 302 regular-season games, putting up 102 goals and 261 points.
 The Canadiens made the playoffs in three of those seasons with 21 points in 22 games.